tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 ## Known issues

-* **Hanging**: I'm still working on tracking down an issue where the slide and video show will sometimes hang seemingly randomly.
+* **Hanging**: I'm still working on tracking down an issue where the slide and video show will occasionally hang seemingly randomly while loading a video.
 As the program is otherwise working, I decided to go ahead and put the initial version up on GitHub now, but I hope to find and fix the bug soon.

 * **"Error loading texture" error messages**: Every time the program loads a video, an "Error loading texture" message gets printed to the console or terminal window.
 On one hand I haven't found a way to get rid of them yet, but on the other hand, the videos are playing just fine regardless.